brknapp/Project_1/README.md

 # Build URL for One Movie Title

 Let’s say you have a movie title in mind, like Star Wars (1977).
-Here’s a function you can use to get data from the OMDb API about Star Wars:
+Here’s a function you can use to get data from the OMDb API about Star Wars (1977):

 Note: the parameter “type” has three options: movie, series, and episode.
 If “type” is not specified, it will give everything (including